How we work

 Create a wax blank

 A wax blank must be created for each casting.
 The first layers are always applied by hand with a brush.
-All silicone moulded parts are then connected and poured with hot wax.
-During cooling, a wall thickness is created that also represents the later casting thickness in the metal.
-The excess wax is poured out again to form a cavity.
+All silicone molded parts are then joined together and poured with hot wax.
+During cooling, a wall thickness is created which also represents the later casting thickness in the metal.
+The excess wax is poured out again to create a cavity.

-Wax retouch is carried out by the caster or the artist himself.
-Here, the parting seams are neutralised and any air bubbles etc. are closed.
-It is also possible to make small corrections to the surface in comparison to the model.
+The wax retouching is carried out by the caster or the artist himself.
+The dividing seams are neutralized and any air bubbles etc. are sealed.
+It is also possible to make small corrections to the surface compared to the model.

 A wax blank must be created for each casting.
 The first layers are always applied by hand with a brush.
-All silicone moulded parts are then connected and poured with hot wax.
-During cooling, a wall thickness is created that also represents the later casting thickness in the metal.
-The excess wax is poured out again to form a cavity.
+All silicone molded parts are then joined together and poured with hot wax.
+During cooling, a wall thickness is created which also represents the later casting thickness in the metal.
+The excess wax is poured out again to create a cavity.

-Wax retouch is carried out by the caster or the artist himself.
-Here, the parting seams are neutralised and any air bubbles etc. are closed.
-It is also possible to make small corrections to the surface in comparison to the model.
+The wax retouching is carried out by the caster or the artist himself.
+The dividing seams are neutralized and any air bubbles etc. are sealed.
+It is also possible to make small corrections to the surface compared to the model.

 Step 03